opositatest/php-cs-fixer-config/README.md

 ### Configuration

-Create a configuration file called `.php_cs.dist` or `.php_cs` in the project root with the following contents:
+Create a configuration file called `.php_cs.dist` in the project root with the following contents:

 ```php
 <?php